Could you host a refugee or asylum-seeker in your home for a period?

 “I wanted you to know how grateful I am for everything that you have done for me.
 You opened the doors of your house for me and I will never forget that.
 I found peace and love around this house.
 Everything that you do makes a difference in somebody’s life.”

-There is direct experience of this within Ripon City of Sanctuary, so please get in touch if you have any questions or need to know what to think about.
+There is direct experience of hosting within Ripon City of Sanctuary, so please get in touch if you have any questions or need to know what to think about.
 For example, remembering to think about thinks like adding a lodger to your home insurance.
 To encourage you, look online for wonderful hosting stories – like this one!

 Who can help you – professionally and securely?